Chuchu2OP/amazon-recsys/README.md

 Structure
 ==

+index.html: You can visit it at http://tomaspdc.github.io/amazon-recsys to go through a neat presentation.
+Press 'S' to view the notes.

 /src/: Contains a set of utility scripts to aid in cleaning the data, training the models and measuring the errors.